farajfarook/code-challenge/README.md

 You are required to building a **Production ready** application where you can automatically assign a Salesperson to a customer based on a set of rules.

-We would like to see your Backend *(Preferably in .NET core)* as well Frontend *(Preferably in Angular)* skills.
+We would like to see your Backend *(We Prefer .NET core)* as well Frontend *(We Prefer Angular)* skills.
 Don't stress about storing data in database use the attached JSON files as your data sources.
+If you are an experienced Java developer who likes to work on .NET, feel free on using Java to build the backend.

 ## Scenario